ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 ## Description

 The repository contains source files for a Julia package written to solve the chaotic Navier-Stokes equations.
-The project aims to exemplify the improvement of simulation code quality due to the use of good programming abstractions (Julia Structs), done by defining sensible simulation constructs that reflects each core component of the simulation.
-Additionally, the repository adopts good programming practice through implementing detailed documentation with tests written for each simulation construct.
+The project aims to exemplify the improvement of simulation code quality using good programming abstractions (Julia Structs) and defining sensible simulation constructs that reflect each core component of the simulation.
+Additionally, the repository adopts good programming practices by implementing detailed documentation with tests written for each simulation construct.

-The algorithm here used is a replicate of Diablo (https://github.com/johnryantaylor/DIABLO), written by John R. Taylor, albeit with a minor modification to the mesh spacing used.
+The algorithm used here is inspired from [Diablo](https://github.com/johnryantaylor/DIABLO), written by John R. Taylor, with minor modifications to the mesh spacing.

 <!-- What should the students going through your exemplar learn -->